koajs/jwt/README.md

 ## Usage

 The JWT authentication middleware authenticates callers using a JWT token.
 If the token is valid, `ctx.state.user` (by default) will be set with the JSON object decoded to be used by later middleware for authorization and access control.

+The token is normally provided in a HTTP header (`Authorization`), but it can also be provided in a cookie by setting the `opts.cookie` option to the name of the cookie that contains the token.

+Normally you provide a single shared secret in `opts.secret`, but another alternative is to have an earlier middleware set `ctx.state.secret`, typically per request.
+If this property exists, it will be used instead of the one in `opts.secret`.

 ## Example